Two-point Functions and Bootstrap Applications in Quantum Field Theories: Euclidean two-point functions

 \section{Euclidean two-point functions}

 We start by studying two-point functions in Euclidean signature.
 We refer to them as the Euclidean two-point functions.
 We attribute $a=0$ component of the Euclidean coordinate $x^a$ to Euclidean time.
 The Euclidean two-point functions are ``time-ordered'' with respect to this Euclidean time, see appendix \ref{app:wightman} for details.
-In what follows we will study Euclidean two-point functions of conserved currents and the stress-tensor.
-We will derive their most general form fixed by the rotational and translational invariance.
-We will define central charges and derive integral expressions (sum-rules) they satisfy.
+In what follows we will study Euclidean two-point functions of conserved currents and the stress-tensor at non coincident points.\footnote{Treating coincident points correctly is very difficult due to presence of contact terms, see for example \cite{Bzowski:2015pba} and section 3.1 of \cite{Bzowski:2013sza} for a discussion of two-point functions in CFTs.
+Luckily in position space one can often avoid talking about them.
+The situation is different in momentum space where one has to integrate over the whole space including the coincident points.
+From this perspective working with momentum space correlators is much more difficult.
+For works on CFT correlators in momentum space see \cite{Bzowski:2015pba, Bzowski:2013sza,Bzowski:2017poo,Bzowski:2018fql, Gillioz:2018mto, Gillioz:2019lgs, Gillioz:2020mdd, Bautista:2019qxj, Gillioz:2020wgw, Gillioz:2021sce, Gillioz:2021kps}.} We will derive their most general form fixed by the rotational and translational invariance.\footnote{For a concrete perturbative computation of time-ordered two-point functions of the stress-tensor in gauge theories see \cite{Coriano:2020zap}.} We will define central charges and derive integral expressions (sum-rules) they satisfy.
 This section develops on the ideas presented in \cite{Cardy:1988tj,Cardy:1988cwa}.